Juliya91/bobzz-your-uncle/README.md

 - [W3Schools](https://www.w3schools.com/) - used for CSS coding tips.
 - [StackOverFlow](https://stackoverflow.com/) - used as a general resource for both styling and HTML tips as well as python tips.
 - [Online Web Tutor](https://onlinewebtutorblog.com/how-to-validate-password-and-confirm-password-using-jquery/) - Used for confirm password (check if password match) functionslity in jQuery.
-- [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to see how the layout of the website looks across different devices- found at the top of this [README](https://github.com/Juliya91/bobzz-your-uncle/blob/main/README.md).

 # Testing